Alluxio/alluxio/docs/en/operation/Journal.md

 ```
 INFO AlluxioMasterProcess - Restored 57 entries from backup
 ```
-in the leader master logs.
+in the leading master logs.

 ### Changing masters